lucidarch/docs/content/getting-started/micro.md

 Here are a few points that are worth mentioning to showcase where the architecture came in and how it would help forward:

 - We are still using Laravel's internals and `artisan` for most of the things we did.
 This is intended to show how Lucid preserves
-Laravel's defaults and avoids replicating or replacing them; in fact it is here to complement them by taking care of elevating their presence and fitting them within a defined structure.
+Laravel's defaults and avoids replicating or replacing them; in fact it complements them by elevating their presence and fitting them within a defined structure.

 - Navigating features couldn't get any easier, by looking at the `app/Features` directory you'd be able to have a summary of what this application does at a glance.

-Visiting a feature's class would also provide an overview of the steps required with the least details possible, yet available when wanting to dig deeper.
+- Visiting a feature's class would also provide an overview of the steps required with the least details possible, yet details are available when wanting to dig deeper.
-In addition to the presence of tests that mirror these classes which makes it easy to update functionality with reduced unintentional impact.
+In addition to the presence of tests that mirror these classes which makes it easy to update functionality with reduced unintentional negative impact.

 - Expanding on functionality such as `SaveArticleJob` makes it easy to achieve a high degree of reusable code.
 Consider updating a link, we'd still use this job to save an existing link by supplying an optional `id` parameter and have the